inspec/inspec/docs-chef-io/content/inspec/cli.md

 Below are some examples of using `exec` with different test locations:

-Since with Chef InSpec version above **6.0.0**, using a signed profile with Chef InSpec commands is going to be mandatory behaviour by default.<br>
+Since with Chef InSpec version above **6.0.0**, using a signed profile with Chef InSpec commands is going to be a mandatory behaviour by default.<br>
 InSpec executions using an Automate, Supermarket, GIT or an URL based profiles will currently require using `--allow-unsigned-profile` flag.
 You can also set an environment variable `CHEF_ALLOW_UNSIGNED_PROFILE` for the same.<br><br>

 Chef Automate: